-- What does God's Law do?
+- Without looking at the Memory Verse poster, who can remember what our verse says that God's law does?
 It converts the soul. - What does God's testimony do?
 It makes us wise. - What do God's statutes do?
 They rejoice our hearts. - What does God's commandment do?
-Enlightens the eyes, or helps us understand. - Why can we trust God's true judgments?
-They are righteous altogether.
+Enlightens the eyes-helps us see clearly. - What are God's judgments?
+True and righteous.